MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/mtp/mtp-pilot-simulate.md

    ![Screenshot of the create detection rule page where you can run an antivirus scan when an alert is triggered to help address threats](../../media/mtp/fig25.png)

 5. Selecione o escopo da regra de alerta.
 Como essa consulta envolve dispositivos, os grupos de dispositivos são relevantes nessa detecção personalizada de acordo com o microsoft Defender para contexto de ponto de extremidade.
-Ao criar uma detecção personalizada que não inclui dispositivos como entidades impactadas, o escopo não se aplica.
+Ao criar uma detecção personalizada que não inclua dispositivos como entidades impactadas, o escopo não se aplica.

    ![Screenshot of the create detection rule page where you can set the scope for the alert rule manages your expectations for the results that you'll see](../../media/mtp/fig26.png)